If you own or manage a company and are looking for ways to make it more environmentally friendly, check out these easy steps you can take!

 - Energy Efficient Time Clocks

 - Photo Cells For Outdoor Lighting

 - Walk-in Cooler Measures

 To find out more, visit their Small Business Program website, or call them at 1-800-332-3333.

 2. Upgrade Lighting.
 Compact Fluorescent Light (CFL) bulbs are up to four times more efficient than standard incandescent bulbs, but contain trace amounts of mercury.
-Light Emitting Diode (LED) bulbs are even more efficient, last longer and contain no mercury, but are more expensive.
-A 25-watt CFL will produce as much light as a 100-watt incandescent.
-Left on for 5 hours a day, it will save 135 KWH of electricity annually and prevent about 193 lbs of carbon dioxide emissions.
+Light Emitting Diode (LED) bulbs are even more efficient, last longer, and contain no mercury.
+LED bulbs are 90% more efficient than incandescent bulbs and 80% more efficient than CFLs.
+By upgrading to LED lighting, businesses can significantly reduce energy consumption and lower their electric bills.

 3. Buy EnergyStar Appliances.
 Appliances that have qualified for the U.S. EPA EnergyStar label use 10-50% less energy than conventional models.
 Households with EnergyStar appliances save an average of $80 per year in electricity costs.
 Saving energy helps the environment too.
 If just one in ten U.S. households switched to EnergyStar appliances, it would have the same reduction in carbon dioxide as planting 1.7 million acres of new forest.

 4. Sign up for GreenStart.
 New England GreenStart™ lets you buy local renewable energy through your electricity provider, National Grid, for a small monthly surcharge on your existing bill.